geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 to the associated features in the ``Datastreams`` feature collection, and the ``Observations`` features will include links to the associated features in the ``Datastreams`` feature collection.
-Examples with three entities configured are included in the docker examples for Sensorthings.
+Examples with three entities configured are included in the docker examples for SensorThings.

 Data access examples
 --------------------